Raazia-Imran/Code_Aplha_Internship_Hangman_Game/README.md

 3. Commit your changes and push them to your branch.
 4. Submit a pull request.

+### Future Scope
+-Adding more categories and difficulty levels.
+-Incorporating sound effects and animations.
+-Transitioning to database management for scalable user data.

 ## Contact
 For queries or suggestions, feel free to reach out: